mozaloom/arabic-ocr/README.md

-# Qaanoon AI - PDF Text Extraction Tools
+# PDF OCR and Text Extraction for Arabic Documents

 Extract text from Arabic legal documents using different methods and formats.